leylabmpi/SynTracker/README.md

 from the overall regions that appear in the raw table (detailed above).
 By default, N equals to 40, 60, 80, 100, 200 regions per pair of samples.

-In case the user has applied the --avg_all option, an additional table, named `[genome name]_avg_synteny_scores_all_regions.csv` is created too.
-In this table, the APSS are calculated using all the available regions per each pair of samples.
+In addition, a table named `[genome name]_avg_synteny_scores_all_regions.csv` is created.
+This table outputs the APSS (Average Pairwise Synteny Scores) calculated using all the available regions per each pair of samples without subsampling.

 #### Summary output (all genomes together):
 Syntracker also creates the same output tables mentioned above for all the references genomes combined together.